vadistic/nestjs-warthog/README.md

 Props:

-- Works as expected and passes tests
+- Works (and pass tests)
-- Offers warthog functionality I wanted form warthog
+- Offers functionality I wanted to extract form warthog
 - No extra deps except those from `nestjs`/ `type-graphql`/ `typeorm`

 Cons:

-- Does not support relations - only scalar fields (it's doable with doubled/tripled complexity but the idea is to expose public API and controlling cascaded operations seems really infeasible )
+- Does not support relations - only scalar fields (it's doable with doubled complexity, but the main idea is to expose generated inputs as public API and controlling nested operations seems really infeasible)
-- Inputs are based on entity not a public model (problem with e.g. sort users by password field)
+- Inputs are based on entity not a public model (problem with e.g. sorting users by password)

 ## Usage